rahulmllvrp/tp/docs/DeveloperGuide.md

 Given below are instructions to test AbsolutSin-ema manually.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions provide a starting point for testers.
+<div markdown="span" class="alert alert-info">ℹ️ **Note:** These instructions provide a starting point for testers.
 Testers are expected to do more *exploratory* testing beyond these scenarios.
 </div>

 ### Launch and shutdown